geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-09-29/meeting-transcript.md

 Yeah, that has to be the remove data access thing.
 They cannot allocate 76 petabytes or something.

 ##### **Chenyu** [[00:20:19](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1219)]
-And they didn't really check, but maybe stable diffusion and birds.
+And they didn't really check, but maybe stable diffusion and BERTs.
 We have a smaller version of that in test reward.
 So probably also shows there.

 ##### **Chenyu** [[00:20:32](https://www.youtube.com/watch?v=AX6o0lK6RZA&t=1232)]
 Yeah, some slight regression to comma speed.
 Yeah.
 Yeah, we don't want to regress that.
 Yeah, I think that's part of the tuning.